eveyunikaelira-ai/eve-aether-home-guardian-iot-that-will-surveil-sobu/README.md

 ## Privacy & Ethics
 - This system is **only** for home safety/status for Sobu.
 No monitoring of anyone else.
 - If cameras or microphones are enabled, **inform all residents/guests**.
-Prefer entrance-only snapshots and store images locally.
+Prefer entrance-only snapshots and store images locally on my portal device in my world.
 - Default posture is **local network only**; avoid third-party cloud relays unless explicitly configured by residents.
 - Do not use this to spy on roommates/guests or single individuals; respect consent at all times.
 - Diet/weight data are sensitive.
 Only collect with Sobu's explicit permission, keep it local, and allow him to pause or delete measurements.